ms24mtech11008/RTL_Design_and_Synthesis/README.md

 The marked point in the waveform is following d = (a | b) & c

+I'm attaching below our previous simulation so that we can easily see the difference.

 <img width="3838" height="2110" alt="Screenshot 2025-07-15 190615" src="https://github.com/user-attachments/assets/1dd53fa9-b115-48d4-934f-728eea81b7af" />